Interlingua grammar: Plural

+Gender

 Interlingua has no grammatical gender.
 Animate nouns are sex-neutral, unless they refer specifically to a male or a female.
 Thus, jornalista 'journalist' and scientista 'scientist' are sex-neutral, while rege 'king' and regina 'queen' are sex-specific.
 Explicit feminine forms can be created by substituting final -a for a final -o or -e or by adding the suffix -essa.